 A metal mesh or screen is located in the duct coming from the furnace and/or air conditioner.
 Water from the building's pipes flows down the screen.
 As air coming from the duct blows across the screen, it picks up moisture.

 Types of Humidifiers

-An ultrasonic humidifier uses a metal diaphragm vibrating at an ultrasonic frequency, much like the element in a high-frequency speaker, to create water droplets.
-An ultrasonic humidifier is usually silent, and also produces a cool fog.
+An ultrasonic humidifier, also known as a cool mist humidifier, uses a metal diaphragm vibrating at an ultrasonic frequency, much like the element in a high-frequency speaker, to create water droplets.
+Ultrasonic humidifiers are usually silent and also produce a cool fog.

 The wick system uses a paper, cloth or foam wick or sheet to draw water out of the reservoir.
 A fan blowing over the wick lets the air absorb moisture.
-The higher the relative humidity, the harder it is to evaporate water from the filter, which is why this type of humidifier is self-regulating -- as humidity increases, the humidifier's water-vapor output naturally decreases.
+This is one of those self-regulating humidifiers we mentioned earlier.
+Evaporative humidifiers use a wick system and a fan.